 A dedicated year-round outdoor classroom space for the school, and a 1:1 learning area for children who find classrooms overwhelming.

 Our vision is for this zone to become a lush, green sanctuary — warm, vibrant, and filled with life.
-We aim to install the polytunnel and hard landscaping by April 2026, and permanent planting in 2026.
+We aim to install the polytunnel and hard landscaping by December 2026, and permanent planting in 2027, ready for it to begin use an an outloor learning hub in the summer term of 2027.

 This is the most imaginative part of our plan — a beautiful, sensory, educational space where people of all ages can meet, relax, and play.